RobertDamerius/GenericINS/source/README.md

 The Generic Inertial Navigation System (INS) uses a square-root spherical simplex unscented Kalman filter (SRSSUKF) to estimate the navigation state.
 `SRSSUKF.m` is a MATLAB class implementation of the SRSSUKF that can be used for any state estimation problem.
 The actual Generic INS is implemented in the MATLAB class `GenericINS.m`.
 It uses the SRSSUKF to estimate the state vector containing:
-- geodetic position (latitude, longitude, altitude)
+- geographic position (latitude, longitude, altitude)
 - velocity in north, east and down direction
 - orientation (unit quaternion)
 - inertial sensor bias (accelerometer only)